There are three components to the Kinesis products:

 Streams & Shards

-You can calculate the initial number of shards (number_of_shards) that your stream will need by using the input values in the following formula:
+The initial number of shards (number_of_shards) that a stream will need can be done using the input values in the following formula:

 number_of_shards = max(incoming_write_bandwidth_in_KB/1000, outgoing_read_bandwidth_in_KB/2000)